chrisoulam7947/about-chrisoula/README.md

 ### About Me (Chrisoula Manguravdos)

 Chrisoula was born and raised in Bay Ridge.
 She is a junior attending HSTAT.
-Is on the schoool's _**Varsity Girls Basketball Team**_
+She is also on the schoool's _**Varsity Girls Basketball Team**_

 ##### Chrisoula's email is chrisoulam7947@hstat.org
 ---